ryan-story/pmpp/chapter-7/README.md

 **c.
 How many multiplications are performed if ghost cells are not treated as multiplications?**

+This is pretty tricky to calculate.
+As we show in **5b**, if we consider the ghost cells to also be multiplication, we will have a total of `NxN x MxM` multiplications.
+This will be our baseline.
+If we don't treat ghost cells as multiplications, then we need to offset (reduce) this number by the number of multiplications that won't be conducted.

+To estimate the number of these, let's start by looking at the calculations we did for **4b**.
+Similarly to the Conv1D example, for each row we would have `MxN` calculations minus `r x (r-1)` multiplications.
+Now, we have `N` rows, so this "saving" will be multiplied by `N`.
+Next, we not only have savings along the rows axis, but also across the column axis.
+So in the end we have savings of `2 x N x r x (r-1)` cells.

+ On top of that we need to account for the corner cells.
+Here, similarly to the calculations we did in **4b**, there will be `r` savings for the most "outer" cell, `r-1` for the second to last outer corner cell, etc. `r x (r-1) / 2` in total, times 4 corners.

+ So all in all, we have `NxN x MxM - (2 x N x r x (r-1)) - (2 x r x (r-1))` multiplications.

 ### Exercise 6
 **Consider performing a 2D convolution on a rectangular matrix of size N₁ × N₂ with a rectangular mask of size M₁ × M₂:**